Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization Approach: Experiments

-\textbf{Experimental details.} In deployment, we found SVQ to be quite robust to codebook size, as its performance remains consistently strong when using a sufficiently large codebook.
-Therefore, we fix the codebook size at 10,000 for WeatherBench, TaxiBJ, and Human3.6M datasets, and at 6,000 for KittiCaltech and KTH datasets.
+\textit{Experimental details.}\quad We found SVQ to be quite robust to codebook size, as its performance remains consistently strong when using a sufficiently large codebook.
+Therefore, we fix the codebook size at 10,000 for WeatherBench, TaxiBJ, and Human3.6M, and at 6,000 for KittiCaltech and KTH.
 The hidden dimension of nonlinear projection layer is fixed at 128.
-Our experiments are conducted on either 1 or 4 NVIDIA V100 32GB GPUs, with a total batch size of 16.
-More details about backbone architectures, VQ parameters, computational costs, and metrics are described in Appendix \ref{sec:appendix_architecture}, \ref{sec:appendix_vq_parameter}, \ref{sec:appendix_cost}, and \ref{sec:metrics} respectively.
+Experiments are conducted on 1 or 4 NVIDIA V100 32GB GPUs, with a total batch size of 16, and early stopped with a patience of 10.
+Details about backbone architectures and computational costs are described in Appendix \ref{sec:appendix_architecture} and \ref{sec:appendix_cost}.